sebapersson/PEtab.jl/docs/src/tutorials/sciml/observable.md

 nothing # hide
 ```

-## Define an observable ML model
+## Defining ML model in observable formulas

-A pre-simulation ML model will appear in the observable formula in the `PEtabObservable`.
+An ML model can be embedded in the observable formula of a `PEtabObservable` by (1)
-This is obtained by first defining the model structure as a Lux.jl model, followed by defining `MLModel` defining the input expression and an output variable which can then
-be inserted into the observable formula.
-FOr instance, lets say the input is given by the
+defining a Lux.jl model and (2) wrapping it as an `MLModel` that specifies its inputs and
+declares an output variable which later can be referenced in observable formulas.
+For
-model states `S` and `E`:
+example, assume the ML model takes the states `S` and `E` as input:

 ```@example 1
+using Lux, PEtab
 lux_model = Lux.Chain(
-    Dense(2 => 5, Lux.swish)
+    Dense(2 => 5, Lux.swish),
-    Dense(5 => 1)
+    Dense(5 => 1),
 )

-@variables S, E
+@variables S(t) E(t)
 ml_model = MLModel(
-    :net1, lux_models, false; inputs = [S, E], outputs = [:output1]
+    :net1, lux_model, false; inputs = [S, E], outputs = [:output1]
 )
 ```

-Note, `false` is provided here to denote the ML-model is evaluated during model simulation
-(note pre-simulation case).
-Here it is interpreted as the input being a Vector, where
-everytime it is evaluated it takes the model states `S` and `E` as inputs.
-Here the inputs
+Here, `false` indicates that the ML model is not evaluated pre-simulation; instead it is
-are only the states, but general Julia expressions are allowed.
-The output variable
-`output1` can then be embedded into the observable formulas:
+evaluated when observables are computed.
+The output variable `output1` can then be used in
+observable formulas:

 ```@example 1
-@variables P, output1
+@variables P(t) output1(t)
 @parameters sigma
 observables = [
-    PEtabObservable(:obs_p, P, 3.0)
+    PEtabObservable(:obs_p, P, 3.0),
-    PEtabObservable(:obs_sum, output1, sigma)
+    PEtabObservable(:obs_sum, output1, sigma),
 ]
 ```

-Note, when the ML model appear in the observable formula, the formula should be defined
+Note, when an ML model appears in an observable, the observable formula should be defined in
-inside the `PEtabObservable` instead of the model system.
-This allows PEtab.jl to track
+`PEtabObservable` (rather than in the model system).
+This allows PEtab.jl to track ML
-where the ML model is located in the problem, allowing for more efficient gradient
-computations.
+usage and compute gradients more efficiently.
+Further, while the inputs are states here,
+they can general expressions of model quantities.

-Given this, the rest of the `PEtabODEProblem` is defined as usual:
+Given the `PEtabObservable`s, the rest of the `PEtabODEProblem` is defined as usual:

 ```@example 1
+using DataFrames
 pest = [
     PEtabParameter(:c1),
     PEtabParameter(:c2),
     PEtabParameter(:S0),
     PEtabParameter(:sigma),
-    PEtabMLParameter(:net1) # note, ML parameters
+    PEtabMLParameter(:net1), # ML parameters
 ]

 measurements = DataFrame(
-    obs_id=["obs_p", "obs_sum", "obs_p", "obs_sum"],
+    obs_id = ["obs_p", "obs_sum", "obs_p", "obs_sum"],
-    time=[1.0, 10.0, 1.0, 20.0],
+    time = [1.0, 10.0, 1.0, 20.0],
-    measurement=[0.7, 0.1, 1.0, 1.5]
+    measurement = [0.7, 0.1, 1.0, 1.5],
 )

 petab_model = PEtabModel(